 The Lyft emblem should be displayed in the lower corner of your windshields on the passenger side every time you enter driver mode.
 Make sure to remove the emblem when you are not in driver mode.

 When giving rides at OAK, LAX, or SFO, you’re required to display an additional airport placard in your front windshield.

 Be sure to follow these rules when giving rides in California, and look for important updates from Lyft in your email.

 Effective July 1, 2015, California enacted State Bill AB 2293.
 Under this law, Transportation Network Companies, including Lyft, are required to provide primary third-party liability insurance and maintain $200,000 of excess liability coverage during Period 1.

-Lyft’s third-party automobile liability policy will be your primary policy during Period 1.
+Lyft’s third-party automobile liability coverage will be your primary coverage during Period 1.
 Lyft will also maintain $200,000 of excess liability coverage during Period 1.